National Cyber and Crypto Agency: The formation of BSSN

-President Joko Widodo, however, seemed displeased with BCN proposal.
-Widodo believes that the proposed BCN is still lacking something important: infrastructure and human resources.
-Due to the infeasibility of forming a new agency like BCN, he later chose to upgrade Lemsaneg, which has preexisting infrastructure and readily available human resources.
-He subsequently combined Lemsaneg and DK2ICN into a new agency: BSSN.
-On 19 May 2017, Presidential Decree No. 53/2017, the constituting document of BSSN, was signed by him.
-The decree also ordered that Ministry of Communication and Information Technology's Directorate of Information Security, and ID-SIRTII/CC to be handed to BSSN to provide BSSN access to state IT infrastructure security and state network protection.
-The decree, however, decreed that the BSSN become subordinate of Coordinating Ministry for Political, Legal, and Security Affairs for temporary coordinating purposes.
-On 16 December 2017, Widodo signed Presidential Decree No.133/2017.
-The decree took out the BSSN from Coordinating Ministry for Political, Legal, and Security Affairs to be directed under the President.
+Presidential Decree No. 53/2017, the constituting document of BSSN, was signed by President Widodo on 19 May 2017.
+The decree also ordered that the Ministry of Communication and Information Technology's Directorate of Information Security, and ID-SIRTII/CC both be handed to BSSN to provide BSSN with access to state IT infrastructure security and state network protection.
+However, the decree stipulated that the BSSN become temporarily subordinate to the Coordinating Ministry for Political, Legal, and Security Affairs for coordinating purposes.
+On 16 December 2017, Widodo signed Presidential Decree No.133/2017, which took the BSSN out of the Coordinating Ministry for Political, Legal, and Security Affairs so as to be directly under the President.

-Organization structure
+Organizational structure

-Latest organization structure of BSSN was established through Presidential Decree No. 28/2021.
-The structure later expanded by Chief of BSSN Decree No. 4/2023, 6/2024, and 1/2025:
+The organizational structure of BSSN was established through Presidential Decree No. 28/2021, with the structure later expanded by Chief of BSSN Decree No. 4/2023, 6/2024, and 1/2025.
+The current structure is as follows.